ccestari/sa-stuff/README.md

 # Meraki Webhook Streaming to Redshift

-Stream Meraki webhook data to AWS Redshift via API Gateway, Lambda, and Kinesis Firehose.
+Stream Meraki webhook data to AWS Redshift for analytics and monitoring.

 ## Architecture